coopengo/coog-admin/README.md

 ### BI

-First of all, you have to set up a running databse server to host your datawarehouse.
+Config can be find at the config file into DWH, ETL and BI section and edited.

-Initiate configuration file with `./pentaho init`
+First of all, you have to set up a running database server to host your datawarehouse.

-If you own your own server, just set up database configuration and shared folder : `./pentaho edit`
+If you don't own any datawarehouse server use the command `dwh server` and name your database like pentaho parameter `DW_DB_NAME`

-If not follow the same step as `postgres` but with `dwh` and name your database like pentaho parameter `DW_DB_NAME`
+Now you have to build the docker images, just run `./etl build coog/etl:master coog-bi:master`

-Now you have to build the docker images, just run `./pentaho build`
+When it ends, run `./etl run` then datawarehouse will build itself.

-When it ends, run `./pentaho run` then datawarehouse will build itself, and the server is now running.
+You can see loaded data using `./dwh client`, connect to your database and then request table to view the result.

-After that if you want only one service running, run `./pentaho <commands>
+If you don't own your server you can install one with :
-<images>`, it will run the command for the docker images and build only this
+`./bi build coog/bi:master coog-bi:master`

-one.
+And then run it :

-We recommend you to run the etl image at least.
+`./bi run`

-If you have the server running, you'll maybe want to import defaults reports and OLAP cubes : `./pentaho import`
+If you have the server running, you'll maybe want to import defaults reports and OLAP cubes : `./bi import`

 /!\ You have to add your datawarehouse connection to the server.
 Follow this
 step: